NikosAlexandris/rekx/docs/to_do.md

 # To Do

+!!! warning

+    While functional, `rekx` needs some :purple_heart: to be able to properly crunch more data chunks!

 - [ ] Complete backend for rechunking, support for
     - [ ] NetCDF4
     - [ ] Xarray